The Open Polymers 2026 (OPoly26) Dataset and Evaluations: Introduction

 Polymer simulations leverage different computational methods depending on the length-scale and time-scale of interest.
-Density functional theory (DFT) calculations can provide a high-accuracy description of the electronic structure of monomers/oligomers of O(100) atoms\cite{aldeghi_graph_2022,melenkevitz_density_1991}.
+Density functional theory (DFT) calculations can provide a high-accuracy description of the electronic structure of monomers/oligomers of O(100) atoms \cite{aldeghi_graph_2022,melenkevitz_density_1991}.
 While DFT is employed to study the reactivity and optoelectronic properties of small oligomers, it is too computationally burdensome to simulate larger systems or polymer chain dynamics.
-Molecular dynamics (MD) simulations with classical force fields (FFs) have long been used to simulate the dynamics of polymers with typical length-scales up to 100~\AA{} and time-scales up to 100~ns\cite{gartner_modeling_2019,gooneie_review_2017,bishop_molecular_1979}.
-A number of classical nonreactive FFs developed in the 1990s, including COMPASS, PCFF, OPLS and DREIDING, have been used for decades to perform MD simulations on polymer systems\cite{sun_ab_1994,sun_compass_1998,jorgensen_development_1996,kaminski_evaluation_2001,mayo_dreiding_1990}.
-Typically, these FFs have been parameterized so as to reproduce a set of reference experimentally observed polymer properties, such as crystal structure parameters or densities.\cite{sun_ab_1994,sun_compass_1998} However, classical FFs cannot accurately describe reactivity and exhibit limited transferability to chemical environments and conditions that they were not explicitly trained on.\cite{gartner_modeling_2019}
+Molecular dynamics (MD) simulations with classical force fields (FFs) have long been used to simulate the dynamics of polymers with typical length-scales up to 100~\AA{} and time-scales up to 100~ns \cite{gartner_modeling_2019,gooneie_review_2017,bishop_molecular_1979}.
+However, there are few options for classical FFs that offer broad coverage over common polymer functional groups.
+Rather, a number of hand-tuned classical FFs parameterized on a single polymer family and proprietary models have been used for decades to perform MD simulations on polymer systems, including COMPASS and PCFF \cite{sun_ab_1994,sun_compass_1998}.
+In practice, this gap in FF availability often leads to the adoption of simple classical FFs inherited from small-molecule organic condensed phase FFs like OPLS and Dreiding, but this demands further tuning and careful model validation \cite{mayo_dreiding_1990,jorgensen_development_1996,kaminski_evaluation_2001}.
+Further, these classical FFs cannot accurately describe reactivity and exhibit limited transferability to chemical environments and conditions that they were not explicitly trained on \cite{gartner_modeling_2019}.